casdoor/casdoor-app/README.md

 You can download the latest version of the Casdoor Authenticator App from the GitHub Releases page.

 - Android: Download and install the APK file directly on your device.
-- iOS: Download the IPA file.
-Due to Apple's restrictions, you'll need to use AltStore or other tools for installation.
-For detailed instructions, please refer to the [AltStore FAQ](https://faq.altstore.io/).

 ### Building from Source